RealDogDad/Tulbelt/README.md

-# toolbag
-A Bag of Tools
+# A Bag of Tools

-A multidimensional hyperspace portal.
-These tools are for use by users/meembers of the [TRT] 'The Round Table' Discord server.
+This bag is a library of tools to use in various projects.
+It is being built/used to become familiar with GitHub and other programing/development cycles.

-Applications for invite to Discord private server.
+Applications for invite to the Discord private server are avaliable.
 We accept request on the 1st of every month.

-Shady's first push!

-Blue Red Yello Green Red
+- ###### Lead Developer - RealDogDad
+- ###### Lead Programer - DrewTycoon
+- ###### UX/UI - design-maddie